Frequently Asked Questions

 As a detention system gravity does the trick!
 The outlet is at a lower level than the inlet.

-For Retention (or water re-use) a pump is connected to extract the water from the Aquacomb© system, in just the same way as for a tank.
+For Retention (or water re-use) a pump is connected to extract the water from the Aquacomb© system, same as any other tank.

 What if they get Blocked?

-This is almost impossible as each system has a leaf screen and first flush device installed in the downpipe to exclude all large foreign matter before the point of entry.
-However in the highly unlikely event that this did happen then a low pressure clean would solve the issue.
+This is almost impossible as each system has a leaf screen installed in the downpipe to exclude all large foreign matter before the point of entry to the secondary device, the AquaPit.
+However in the highly unlikely event that this did happen then a vacuum would solve the issue.